List of tallest buildings in Mississauga

 This list of tallest buildings in Mississauga refers to the tallest buildings in the City of Mississauga, Ontario, Canada.
 Mississauga is a city in Southern Ontario located in the Regional Municipality of Peel, and in the western part of the Greater Toronto Area.
-With a population of 721,599 as of the Canada 2016 Census, it is Canada's sixth-most populous municipality, and has almost doubled in population in each of the last two decades, leading to a series of massive and ongoing construction booms which continue to drastically alter the city's skyline.
+With a population of 721,599 as of the Canada 2016 Census, it is Canada's sixth-most populous municipality.
+Since the 2000s there have been an increasing number of skyscrapers and high-rises built in the skyline, most of which is residential.
 Mississauga is now the third most populous city on the Great Lakes, surpassing the cities proper of Detroit, Milwaukee and Cleveland over the last two decades.

 Developed as a suburb of Toronto, Mississauga's growth is attributed to its proximity to that city.
 However, Mississauga's extensive corporate and industrial employment opportunities differentiate it from suburban bedroom communities.
 The city has also been trying to create a distinctive image for itself over the past few years.
 It held an international architectural design competition in 2006 for a 56-storey, 175.6 m tall condominium tower, called Absolute World, that is intended to be a landmark for the city.

 As a major city in its own right, Mississauga has an easily identifiable skyline that, as of August 2020, has 28 buildings rising over 100 m tall with 10 more under construction.
-The tallest buildings in the city are the two iconic towers of Absolute World which rise 175.6 m and 157.9 m tall.
-By 2023, there will be 4 skyscrapers surpassing 170m.
+The 3rd and 4th tallest buildings in the city are the two iconic towers of Absolute World which rise 175.6 m and 157.9 m tall.
+By 2024, there will be 5 skyscrapers surpassing 170m.
 The tallest would be M3, a proposed building, which would stand at about 260 m, with 81 stories.
+M3 will complete in 2024.
 Upon completion, it would be the tallest building outside of Toronto in Ontario.